 - Breaking Lecture: Attempts one on Kjelle if she fights him, but she quickly tells him to shut up.

-- Dirty Coward: Though he claims it's cleverness, Kjelle is quick to call him out on his bullshit that taking a hostage when faced with an armed opponent to drop their guard is nothing more than a cowardly act that not even an animal would resort to.
+- Dirty Coward: Though he claims it's cleverness, Kjelle is quick to point out that taking a hostage when faced with an armed opponent to drop their guard is nothing more than a cowardly act that not even an animal would resort to.

 - Evil Sorceror: Being a Sorceror with a double-attack tome and a Combat Pragmatist, he qualifies.